 Can you get milk thistle naturally from foods?

 People sometimes eat the stem and leaves of milk thistle in salads.
 There are no other food sources of this herb.

 What are the risks of taking milk thistle?

 - Side effects.
-Milk thistle seems to have few side effects, even when taken for years.
+Milk thistle seems to have few side effects, even when taken for several years.
 Some people have nausea, diarrhea, itching, and bloating.

 - Risks.
 Milk thistle can trigger allergic reactions.
 People who are allergic to artichokes, kiwi, ragweed, daisies, marigolds, and chrysanthemums are at higher risk.
 Those who have diabetes or endometriosis should check with a doctor before using milk thistle.
 While milk thistle has been traditionally used in pregnant and breastfeeding women, its safety is unknown.
 So, if you’re either pregnant or breastfeeding, check with your health care provider before using milk thistle.
 Milk thistle is not recommended for children.